MaSsoumeh/online-book-store/README.md

 # Online Book Store

-This is a responsive Online Book store with Next.js and Redux Toolkit
+This is a responsive online book store with Next.js and Redux Toolkit

 ## Table of contents